 The number of persons who may be admitted to the United States as refugees each year is established by the president in consultation with Congress.
 At the beginning of each fiscal year, the president sets the number of refugees to be accepted from five global regions, as well as an "unallocated reserve" if a country goes to war or more refugees need to be admitted regionally.
 In the case of an unforeseen emergency, the total and regional allocations may be adjusted.

-In 2011, 56,384 individuals arrived in the United States as refugees.
-This declined 23 percent from the number of refugees who resettled in 2010 (73,293) and 24 percent from the 2009 total (74,602), but just 6 percent from the 2008 total when 60,107 refugees resettled in the country (see Figure 2).
+In 2012, 58,179 individuals arrived in the United States as refugees.
+This number increased 3 percent from the number of refugees who resettled in 2011 (56,384), but was down 21 percent from the 2010 total (73,293), and 22 percent from the 2009 total (74,602) (see Figure 2).

-There has also been a significant decline in the number of refugees from Iran, Vietnam, and Burundi since 2009.
-Persons from Iran accounted for close to 4 percent (or 2,032) of refugee arrivals in 2011, compared to 7 percent (or 5,381) in 2009.
-From 2002 to 2009, the number of Vietnamese refugees was relatively steady, averaging 5 percent of the total per year, but totaled just 873 (1 percent) in 2010 and 79 (0.1 percent) in 2011.
-Likewise, refugees from Burundi, whose totals spiked sharply in 2007 (4,545, or 9 percent) and 2008 (2,889, or 5 percent), have rapidly declined to just 110 (0.2 percent of refugees admitted to the United States in 2011).
-Arrivals from the Democratic Republic of the Congo also spiked sharply in 2010 with 3,174 (4 percent of the total) but fell back to 977 (less than 2 percent) in 2011.
+There has been a significant decline in the number of refugees from Iran, Vietnam, and Burundi in the past few years.
+Iranians accounted for close to 3 percent (1,758) of refugee arrivals in 2012, compared to 5 percent (3,543) in 2010 and 7 percent (5,381) in 2009.
+From 2003 to 2010, the number of Vietnamese refugees was relatively steady, averaging 3 percent of the total per year, but totaled just 79 (0.1 percent) in 2011 and 41 (.07 percent) in 2012.
+Likewise, refugees from Burundi, whose totals spiked sharply in 2007 (4,545, or 9 percent) and 2008 (2,889, or 5 percent), have rapidly declined to just 186 (0.3 percent of refugees admitted in 2012).

 In recent years, Burmese have made up the largest share of refugees resettled in the United States.